PierreSenellart/provsql/doc/TODO/joint-width-single-sweep-spec.md

 - **Correlated regime (internal-gate tokens).** `mergedCompile` gained the same optional `shared_td` / `shared_elim` / `head_pin` parameters and threads
-  the pin through its `closeFact` → `closeDisjunct`; `compileImpl` forwards them and `compileAnswers` no longer rejects the correlated encoding.
+  the pin through its `closeFact` → `closeDisjunct`; `compileImpl` forwards them and `compileAnswers` accepts the correlated encoding.
 The joint graph spans **data and circuit slice**, but neither depends on the head, so it is built once and only the pinned merged DP (the per-world gate valuation + hom DP) is rerun per answer.
 New C SRF `ucq_joint_answers_swept_tracked(query,